-Apprentice degree, Ruth 4:7; Fellow Craft degree, Judges 12:6; and ter Mason's degree, I Kings 7:13. ing or eye blinder which prevents the wearer from seeing; sometimes "hoodwink." ter Mason's degree, I Kings 7:13. ing or eye blinder which prevents the wearer from seeing; sometimes • • or of symbolic Masonry representing the canopy of heaven.
-Blue is copriate color of the first three degrees of ancient Craft Masonry, and a explained as emblematic of universal friendship and benevolence, ing us that in the mind of a Mason, those virtues should be as the blue arch of heaven itself. n the porch of Solomon's Temple at the left.
-(See II Chronicles 3:15 ription) dary, as between properties; limit. supports made of brass or resembling brass in color. ound word of Masonic coinage combining cable (a rope) and tow for pulling).
-Used to restrain and also to denote distance, usually a league or three miles. used in Masonic ceremony to call off the Craft to refreshment from
+BEWRAYETH (be-wray ́-eth) Discloses, especially inadvertently; betrays or divulges a secret.
+BIBLE SELECTIONS FOR DEGREES Entered Apprentice degree, Ruth 4:7; Fellow Craft degree, Judges 12:6; and the Master Mason's degree, I Kings 7:13.
+BLINDFOLD (blind ́-fold) A covering or eye blinder which prevents the wearer from seeing; sometimes called a "hoodwink."
+BLUE (bloo) The color of symbolic Masonry representing the canopy of heaven.
+Blue is the appropriate color of the first three degrees of ancient Craft Masonry, and has been explained as emblematic of universal friendship and benevolence, instructing us that in the mind of a Mason, those virtues should be as extensive as the blue arch of heaven itself.
+BOAZ (bo ́-az) Pillar on the porch of Solomon's Temple at the left.
+(See II Chronicles 3:15 for description) BOURN; also BOURNE (born, boorn) A boundary, as between properties; limit.
+BRAZEN PILLARS (bra ́-zen pil ́-lars) Vertical supports made of brass or resembling brass in color.
+CABLE TOW (ca ́-ble tow) A compound word of Masonic coinage combining cable (a rope) and tow (a rope for pulling).
+Used to restrain and also to denote distance, usually a marine league or three miles.
+CALL OFF A term used in Masonic ceremony to call off the Craft to refreshment from labor.

-CALL ON (See CALL OFF above).
-To call on the Craft to labor from refreshments.
-CANDIDATE (can'-di-date) One that aspires to or is nominated or qualified for membership or office, i.e., a candidate for the degrees of Freemasonry or a candidate for an office in the lodge.
-CANOPY OF HEAVENS (can'-o-py) Covering of the lodge.
+CALL ON (See CALL OFF above) To call on the Craft to labor from refreshments.
+CANDIDATE (can ́-di-date) One that aspires to or is nominated or qualified for membership or office, i.e., a candidate for the degrees of Freemasonry or a candidate for an office in the lodge.
+CANOPY OF HEAVENS (can ́-o-py) Covering of the lodge.
 Early lodges met in the open under the canopy of the heavens.
-CARDINAL (car'-di-nal) Of basic importance.
+CARDINAL (car ́-di-nal) Of basic importance.
 In Freemasonry, the cardinal virtues are those on which other virtues depend, i.e., the cardinal virtues of temperance, fortitude, prudence and justice.
 CARDINAL POINTS (See CARDINAL ABOVE).
 The station of the Worshipful Master in the East, representing the sun, the source of light; the station of the junior Warden in the South, representing the sun at its meridian, and the station of the Senior Warden in the West, marking the setting of the sun and the closing of the day.
-CELESTIAL (cel-les'-tial) Pertaining to the sky (celestial globe) or to anything divine or heavenly (celestial light).
+CELESTIAL (cel-les ́-tial) Pertaining to the sky (celestial globe) or to anything divine or heavenly (celestial light).
 CEMENT To unite or make firm, the binding element of brotherhood.
-CERNEAU RITE (sir-no') A spurious (of illegitimate birth) body established in New York City in 1807 by Joseph Cerneau, a Frenchman born in 1763, under the name of Sovereign Grand Consistory of the U.S.A., its territories and dependencies.
+CERNEAU RITE (sir-no ́) A spurious (of illegitimate birth) body established in New York City in 1807 by Joseph Cerneau, a Frenchman born in 1763, under the name of Sovereign Grand Consistory of the U.S.A., its territories and dependencies.
 Cerneau and his adherents made much trouble in the Ancient Accepted Scottish Rite bodies for many years.
 He formed lodges under this spurious authority that practiced a form of the first three degrees of Ancient Craft Masonry Blue Lodges.